 1.2 Seneca employees and students shall abide by the Copyright Act, relevant policies and Seneca’s licence agreements and can be held liable for non-compliance.

 1.3 Copyright material shall not be accessed, copied, transformed, used for financial gain or distributed using Seneca’s services, equipment or facilities unless prescribed by the Copyright Act, Seneca’s licence agreements or this policy.

 2.1 In accordance with the Copyright Act, the author of original creative work is generally the owner of the copyright.

 2.2 Seneca shall hold the copyright of work created during the course of an author’s employment with Seneca unless an agreement states otherwise.

-2.3 The copyright of work prepared by students in fulfillment of their Seneca program requirements shall be owned by the student.
+2.3 The copyright of work prepared by students in fulfilment of their Seneca program requirements shall be owned by the student.
 The students have the right to control all further uses of their work.

 2.4 Seneca faculty shall not use a student’s work for purposes other than that for which it was assigned unless prior written consent is received from the student.

 2.5 Seneca shall obtain a signed waiver from students to use their work for purposes other than which it was assigned, such as marketing or fundraising.